 “Do not seek out mediums and spiritists; do not seek out and be defiled by them.
 I am the Lord your God.”
 (Leviticus 19:31)

 Author Richard Burns, better known as Dick B., has been churning out books and articles on the alleged Christian origin of Alcoholics Anonymous for years.
 The prolific author has written Anne Smith’s Journal, Dr. Bob and His Library, and many, many others.
-Regrettably, in his nearly thirty books Dick B. has never acknowledged the influence of spiritualism upon the creation of the 12 Steps.
+Regrettably, in his numerous books, Dick B. has never acknowledged the demonic origin of the 12 Steps.

 His books, however, have deeply influenced the Body of Christ.
 People frequently justify A.A. attendance with statements like, “Well, Alcoholics Anonymous was originally Christian.”
 Or, “The 12 Steps are based on the Bible.”
 A common misconception is that one or both Alcoholics Anonymous cofounders, Bill Wilson and Dr. Bob Smith, were Christians.
 (Read)

 In A.A. circles the cofounders are affectionately known as Dr. Bob and Bill W. Promoting one of his more recent titles, The Conversion of Bill W., Dick B. writes, “It’s an account of the many ways the Creator seems to have touched the life of Bill W. and, through him, the Fellowship of Alcoholics Anonymous.”

 The title alone gives the impression that A.A. cofounder Bill Wilson came to Christ.
 It is certainly true that Wilson was used powerfully and spiritually—but not by the God of the Bible.
 Wilson, in bondage to spiritualism, communed for decades with unclean spirits.
 This should be of paramount concern because Wilson was not only the cofounder of Alcoholics Anonymous, but also the man who wrote the 12 Steps.